 - evidence that an agreement has been reached between the two institutions in relation to ethics in accordance with the Research Code of Conduct Policy.

 4.6 Time spent at each institution

-The joint PhD candidature will be divided between the two institutions with a minimum of one year (two Semesters) full-time equivalent at each institution.
+The joint PhD candidature will be divided between the two institutions with a minimum of one year full-time equivalent at each institution.
 The remaining time of study will be as agreed by both institutions and as stipulated in the joint PhD agreement.
 An indicative timetable for candidature at both institutions should be specified in the agreement, including information pertaining to the arrangements should the Student require more than the normal period to complete the PhD.

 The duration of a Doctoral Degree under a joint PhD agreement is the same as stated in the University's current handbook entry for a Doctoral Degree.